Federal Sentencing Guidelines

 4. Acceptance of Responsibility

-A defendant can get a two level reduction if he "clearly demonstrates" acceptance of responsibility for his offense.
-A three level reduction applies when the person provides timely information concerning his own involvement in the offense and timely notifies the United States Attorneys Office of his intention to enter a plea of guilty to avoid any preparation for federal criminal jury trial so that the court can allocate its resources efficiently.
+A defendant can get a two level reduction if he “clearly demonstrates” acceptance of responsibility for his offense and his total offense level prior to the reduction is less than 16.
+A three level reduction applies with a total offense level of 16 or greater when the person provides timely information concerning his own involvement in the offense and timely notifies the United States Attorneys Office of his intention to enter a plea of guilty to avoid any preparation for federal criminal jury trial so that the court can allocate its resources efficiently.

 5. Federal Criminal History of Defendant

-The federal criminal offense level ranges from offense level one to 43.
+The federal criminal offense level ranges from offense level 1 to 43.
 Each particular crime has a base offense level.
-Once this federal criminal base offense level is determined, the client's criminal history will affect the Federal Sentencing Guidelines.
+Specific Offense Characteristics can act to increase the base offense level until a total offense level is determined.
+The client’s criminal history category will then be used to determine an advisory guideline range in months (generally in prison).

 The federal criminal history category is grouped into six categories.
 The more points assigned to the defendant based on his prior record, the higher the Criminal History Category.
 The point assessment is based on the following: